Hall and spin Hall viscosity ratio in 2d topological insulators: Hall viscosity and Dirac fermion

-where the normalization condition for the LL state is given by $\left\langle\phi_\alpha^{(n)}\Big|\phi_\beta^{(n)}\right\rangle= \delta_{\alpha\beta}$.
-As discussed in \cite{levay:2792}, the LLL wavefunction can be written in a form of $\phi_\alpha^{(0)}=\mathcal{N}_\alpha^{-1/2}\psi_\alpha$ where $\psi_\alpha$ is the theta function depending on either of $\tau$ or $\bar\tau$.
-The property of the theta function yields the normalization constant $\mathcal{N}_\alpha=(\tau_2)^{-1/2}$.
+The property of the theta function shows the normalization constant $\mathcal{N}_\alpha=(\tau_2)^{-1/2}$.
+It depends on both of $\tau$ and $\bar\tau$ because it is also written as $\tau_2 = \imag \tau = (\tau - \bar\tau)/2i$.
 In general, the Berry curvature on the moduli space is related to the holomorphic structure of the eigenstate.
-Actually the LLL state consists of the (anti-)holomorphic and non-holomorphic parts.
-The latter one is just the normalization factor depending on both of $\tau$ and $\bar\tau$.
-As a result, it is shown that the contribution to the curvature comes only from the normalization factor \cite{Read:2008rn,tokatly:2007lsm,tokatly:2008lsm}.
-Actually the zero mode, in this case, turns out to be anti-holomorphic function of $\bar\tau$.
-According to the Berry curvature of the LLs obtained in \cite{levay:2792}, we obtain that of the eigenstates of (\ref{Dirac03}),
+Actually the LLL state splits into the (anti-)holomorphic and non-holomorphic parts, corresponding to the theta function and the normalization factor.
+It is then shown that the contribution to the curvature comes only from the normalization factor~\cite{Read:2008rn,tokatly:2007lsm,tokatly:2008lsm}.
+According to the Berry curvature of the LLs given in Ref.~\cite{levay:2792}, we obtain the curvature of the eigenstate of (\ref{Dirac03}),

-Therefore the Hall viscosity is obtained from the curvature on the moduli space with the degeneracy of each LL state.
-The LL state is $N$-fold degenerated, but the zero mode turns out to be half filled because of the parity anomaly \cite{PhysRevLett.53.2449}.
-Thus contributions to the Hall viscosity coming from the curvature (\ref{curvature01}) is given by
+where the curvature is the two-form defined as $\mathcal{F}^{(n)}_{\alpha\beta}=d\mathcal{A}_{\alpha\beta}^{(n)}$ with the Berry connection $\mathcal{A}_{\alpha\beta}^{(n)}=i(\Phi_\alpha^{(n)})^\dag d \Phi_\beta^{(n)}$.
+Therefore, the Hall viscosity is obtained from this curvature on the moduli space by taking into account the degeneracy of each LL state.
+The LL states are $N$-fold degenerated, except for the zero mode which turns out to be half filled because of the parity anomaly~\cite{PhysRevLett.53.2449}.
+Thus, contributions to the Hall viscosity obtained from the curvature (\ref{curvature03}) are given by